VictorTaelin/Interaction-Calculus/IC.md

     return (su0_val if col.tag == CO0 else su1_val)
 ```

+# NOTE: NEW, COMPACT MEMORY FORMAT

+We're refactoring IC32 to a new, more compact memory format.

+Each Term will still have 32 bits, but will be split as:

+- sub (1-bit)
+- tag (4-bit)
+- val (28-bit)

+The 'lab' bit will not exist anymore.
+Instead, tags will be:

+- VAR: 0x0
+- LAM: 0x1
+- APP: 0x2
+- ERA: 0x3
+- SP0: 0x4
+- SP1: 0x5
+- SP2: 0x6
+- SP3: 0x7
+- CX0: 0x8
+- CX1: 0x9
+- CX2: 0xA
+- CX3: 0xB
+- CY0: 0xC
+- CY1: 0xD
+- CY2: 0xE
+- CY3: 0xF

+Where:
+- SP{N} represents a SUP term with label N
+- CX{N} represents a CO0 term with label N
+- CY{N} represents a CO1 term with label N

+This allows IC32 to have 4 labels, and an addressable space of 2^27 terms (512
+MB), rather than just 2^24 terms (64 MB).

+The 'sub' flag remains the same.

 # Parsing IC32

 On IC32, all bound variables have global range.
 For example, consider the term: